phats02/Login-and-profile-page/README.md

 Password: 123
 ```
 Now, you can enjoy all the feature of the website.
-In addition, I have also added a dark mode feature which you can try out on the live demo.
+Furthermore, I added a dark mode feature that you can try out on the live demo.